vsmalladi/tfsee-manuscript/manuscript.md

 <center>$Z =( A \times T) \circ  R$</center>

 ### Choice of biological model system and data

 To better understand the TF-driven transcriptional programs using TFSEE, we used previously published transcriptional and epigenomic data from time course differentiation of human embryonic stem cells (hESC) to pancreatic endoderm (PE) [@BTqz3DNL; @18a6G1TE5] (Figure {@fig:enhancer_predictions}A).
 For these analyses, we used GRO-seq and RNA-seq, as well as ChIP-seq for 3 different histone modifications (Figure {@fig:enhancer_predictions}A).

-### Predicting Enhancers by Active Transcription and Histone Modification
+This embryonic development model allows us to explore the spatiotemporal gene regulation during development, by enhancers and TFs.

+### Unbiased Prediction of Enhancers

+We and other have shown that enhancers can be identified using enrichment of histone modifications (e.g. H3K4me1 and H3K27ac) [@vCijBy88; @O5G8lPNO; @LkrR69b9] or by enhancer transcription [@1BkIYUDLC].
+We used a computational pipeline to identify a universe of eRNA transcripts from GRO-seq (Figure {@fig:enhancer_pipeline}A) or enrichment of epigenomic marks (H3K4me1 or H3K27ac) (Figure {@fig:enhancer_pipeline}B) for the cell lines in the pancreatic differentiation time course model.
+All potential enhancers were filtered to be $>$ 3 kb away from known transcription start sites (TSSs) of protein-coding genes from Gencode version 19 annotations [@15rkMH6SD], and active promoters, as identified by H3K4me3 [@9O9ugXze] (Figure {@fig:density_plot}A) to avoid complications in the analysis associated with overlapping promoter transcription.

+Using enrichment of H3K4me1 and H3K27ac, RPKM cutoff of $\geq$ 1 (Figure {@fig:density_plot}B and C) in at least one cell line, we determined there to be set of 182,335 candidate enhancers across cell lines (Figure {@fig:enhancer_predictions}B).
+We categorized these candidate enhancers for each cell line and found that $\le$ 20% of the enhancers, as determined by presences of H3K4me1 and H3K27ac, are active in each cell line.
+We then identified a set of 4,974 candidate enhancers (Figure {@fig:enhancer_predictions}B) as described previously [@1DE6cLccI], using RPKM $\geq$ 0.5 or $\geq$ 1 (Figure {@fig:density_plot}D and E) in at least one cell line.
+Compared to active enhancer by histone modifications, we found that the number of active enhancers in each cell line ranged from 77-25% of all candidate enhancers.

+We compared the overlap from histone enhancer prediction methods (H3K4me1 or H3K27ac) to output from an enhancer transcription based approach (GRO-seq).
+We found that 12% of enhancers called based on enhancer transcription using GRO-seq data are identified by all the of the other methods (enrichment of H3K4me1 and H3K27ac) (Figure {@fig:enhancer_predictions}C, {@fig:genome_browser}A).
+In contrast, greater than 75% of the enhancers were solely identified by enhancer transcription (Figure {@fig:enhancer_predictions}C and D, {@fig:genome_browser}B).
+However, less than 1% of enhancers called based on enrichment of H3K4me1 or H3K27ac are identified by the other methods (Figure {@fig:enhancer_predictions}C).
+This may be due, in part, to the fact that enhancer calling based on H3K4me1 or H3K27ac enrichment, yields much larger numbers of putative enhancers (Figure {@fig:enhancer_predictions}D), many of which may be false positives or inactive as the true regulatory elements (Figure {@fig:genome_browser}C and D).

 ## Discussion